 Ruaha is located where two vegetation zones meet, the Zambezian and the Sudanian, making this national park a mix of tropical and subtropical grasslands, savannas, shrublands and drier grasslands and acacia savannas, providing a varied and interesting wildlife with a stunning scenery to explore.

 Ruaha National Park is a birder’s paradise, by being home to more than 571 species of birds.
 Other than providing a spectacular birding, Ruaha is also the place to find the magnificent Greater Kudu.
 Home to many rare wildlife species such as the Sable & Wild dogs.
-Giraffe, Zebra, Lions, Leopard, Cheetah and many more without forgetting the Crocodile & Hippos are in abundance.
+Giraffes, Zebras, Lions, Leopards, Cheetahs and many more without forgetting the Crocodiles & Hippos are in abundance.

-Not only does the water supplies of this national park serve for the wildlife within it, but also for human being.
+Not only does the water supply of this national park serve for the wildlife within it, but also for human beings.
 Making this national park economically significant as it supports agricultural activities and contributes to hydro-electric power.

-Ruaha National Park have temperatures ranging from 16 – 27 °C.
+Ruaha National Park has temperatures ranging from 16 – 27 °C.

 Ruaha National Park enjoys only one rainy season, dry season is between June and October and its wet season is November to May with annual average rainfall ranging from 500 to 800mm.
 The park is located at an altitude between 750 and 1868 meters.